The B Movie Monsters Coloring Activity Book!

 Also in 1951, movie goers witnessed The Day The Earth Stood Still

-The Day The Earth Stood Still was a sobering existential drama featuring cosmic visitors who challenge humankind's place in the universe!
+The Day The Earth Stood Still was a sobering existential drama featuring cosmic visitors who challenge humankind's place in the universe, delivering a fearful ultimatum that we strive to end warfare amongst ourselves.

 Technically, neither of these films are B Movies.

-They were, however, very much unlike other movies of their time and ushered a new wave of thrills,
+They were, however, very much unlike other movies of their time, ushering a new wave of thrills,

 shocks and horror tropes.

-The release of these two films in 1951 set a precedence for a B Movie Monster Invasion!
+The release of these two films in 1951 set the scene for a B Movie Monster Invasion!

 Surprisingly, 1952 was a peaceful year.

-No hulking, otherworldly things or mechanized monstrosities landed in theatres that year.
+No hulking, otherworldly things or mechanized monstrosities landed in American theatres that year.

 Invaders From Mars hit theaters in the Spring of 1953, telling the story of a small-town boy who learns of strange happenings in and around his home.